dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% include linter-rule-mention.md rule="hash_and_equals" %}

-The default hash code implementation provides an *identity* hash&mdash;two objects generally only have the same hash code if they are the exact same object.
+The default hash code implementation provides an *identity* hash—two objects generally only have the same hash code if they are the exact same object.
 Likewise, the default behavior for `==` is identity.